csl-622/user_dynamics/README.md

 $ python3 train_lda.py\
 $ python3 new_file.py xml_file_name(without the .xml extension)

-Note:-For this code to work, please remove the attributes in mediawiki tag in the beginning, then run the code.
+Note:-For this code to work, please remove the attributes in mediawiki tag in the beginning of the xml file, then run the code.

 -----------------------------------------------------------------